My wife and I enjoy traveling and spending time at our camp on a lake in Maine. Sharing the beauty and wonders of Maine is our passion.

 The Duquesne and Monongahela Inclines are Iconic Features of the Pittsburgh Skyline

-Inclined railways, or more commonly known around the world as funiculars, are 18th century forms of mass transit that persist into the 21st century.
+Inclined railways, more commonly known around the world as funiculars, are 18th-century forms of mass transit that persist into the 21st century.
 They are used to move people and goods up or down heights in a relatively short distance.